Coming Out Day – do we need it?

-This can feel less scary and more of a stepped process where the client might choose to invite in only one person or a select few, rather than the expectation to have to make a public announcement and tell everyone all at once, particularly on a given day.
+This can feel less scary and more of a stepped process, in which the client might choose to invite in only one person or a select few, rather than meet the expectation to have to make a public announcement and tell everyone all at once, particularly on a given day.

-Later I realised that it’s an ongoing process and that with every new situation, new person you meet, LGBTQ folks have the ongoing question about whether to come out or not.
-I don’t mean always having to say “oh by the way I’m gay/trans/bi etc”.
-More the subtle nuances in conversation like wondering whether it’s necessary to share the pronouns of your partner and whether to use the term partner to hide their gender or instead to say girlfriend/boyfriend.
+Later I realised that it’s an ongoing process and that with every new situation, every new person you meet, LGBTQ folks have the ongoing question about whether to come out or not.
+I don’t mean always having to say 'oh, by the way I’m gay/trans/bi' etc. It's more about the subtle nuances in conversation like wondering whether it’s necessary to share the pronouns of your partner, and whether to use the term 'partner' to hide their gender or instead to say girlfriend/boyfriend.
 If you’re trans and/or non-binary you might question making a phone call for fear of someone misgendering you based on the tone of your voice.

 I don't think this means clients need to come out in order to access counselling.
-Instead I think it is the job of us counsellors to take time to think about heteronormativity and cisnormativity and how it can effect how we might act in the counselling room.
+Instead, I think it is the job of us counsellors to take time to think about heteronormativity and cisnormativity and how it can affect how we might act in the counselling room.